Nischal Basnet

-Basnet debuted as a film director with the crime-thriller Loot, which earned 25.5 million Nepalese rupees (NPR) and became a "cult classic" and the highest grossing Nepali film ever.
-After his successful debut as a director, he debuted as an actor in Uma (2013).
+Basnet debuted as a film director with the crime-thriller Loot, which became a "cult classic" and the highest-grossing Nepali film ever, which revived the condition of fate of Nepali film at the box office and changed the way Nepali films were made.
+After his successful debut as a director, he made his acting debut in Uma (2013).
 Basnet later directed the dark comedy Talakjung vs Tulke, which was critically acclaimed and commercially successful.
 The film was selected as the Nepalese entry for the Best Foreign Language Film at the 88th Academy Awards, but it was not nominated.

-Basnet has received numerous awards, including the Dcine Award for Best Debut Director and Best Cameo Role.
+Basnet has received numerous awards, including the DCine Award for Best Debut Director and Best Cameo Role.
 He has also won a National Film Award for Best Director, and a nomination for Best Actor in a Negative Role at the Kamana Film Awards and Dcine Awards.
 Basnet has been married to Nepalese film actress Swastima Khadka since 2016.

-Career
+Career 2012

-2012–2015: Directorial and acting debut
+2–2015: directorial and acting debut

 Before making his directorial debut in 2012, Basnet said that he "didn't have the slightest clue that [he] would be getting into moviemaking" and added that he had not given any thought to it; after watching "mind-numbingly boring Nepali movies" in 2009, being disappointed that Nepalese films were "so terrible", he decided that he would "make a film within the next 5 years at any cost".
-Basnet read books and spent time on the internet to learn about film-making.
+Basnet read books and spent time on the internet to learn about filmmaking.
 The same year, he directed an unreleased short film titled Innocent, which criticises gun culture in Kathmandu.
 This film started struggling during its post-production: Basnet recalls that he "tried every way to save the movie but [they] weren't professionals" and that he "hopelessly [tried] to edit the movie and sync the sound on [his] laptop with [a] friend".
 Basnet has said that he does not think he will release the film, blaming his inexperience for its outcome.